cdklabs/cdk-cicd-wrapper/docs/content/getting_started/projen.md

 **Note**: Refer to the [Developer Guide](../developer_guides/index.md) for more information on the `PipelineBlueprint` component and how to configure your stacks.

-## Step 3: Configure Environment Variables / Create .env File
+## Step 3: Configure environment variables / create .env file

 The {{ project_name }} uses environment variables to store sensitive information and configuration settings.
 The `CdkCICDWrapper` component creates a sample `.env` file in the root directory of your project and defines the necessary variables there.
 You must fill out the values for these variables.

 This file is created once, and you must maintain it manually as needed.

-## Step 4: Bootstrap Your Stages
+## Step 4: Bootstrap your stages

 The {{ project_name }} uses the AWS CDK Toolkit with a cross-account trust relationship to deploy to multiple AWS accounts.
 This bootstrapping process must be established for each stage, and each account must have a trust relationship with the RES account.